Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Natural Interpretation

 Recall that I introduced Equation~\ref{def:520} by writing ``Consider the number 520.''
 My wording was intended as a device to illustrate an important point in the present section.
 So conflated in our minds are numbers with their representations, and with their decimal representations in particular, that I suspect few readers were bothered by the phrase ``the number 520'' as being meaningless, or at best an incomplete abbreviation of ``the number represented by 520 in the decimal numeral system.''
 That is to say, most of us seldom stop to distinguish between \emph{numbers} and \emph{number words}.
 But there is in fact a distinction, and to ignore it can yield untoward consequences.
 For example, the set of natural numbers contains a unique multiplicative identity element $1$ such that $1\cdot n = n = n \cdot 1$ for all $n \in \mathbb{N}$.
 But all of the members of the following set are in the decimal system, and all evaluate to $1$: $\{1, 01, 001, 0001, \ldots\}$.
 There are then infinitely many ``decimal numbers'' (decimal number words) that can be considered the identity element for multiplication.
 Thus we might be tempted to conclude that the set of natural numbers contains infinitely many multiplicative identity elements, despite the existence of simple proofs to the contrary.

 It is especially important that we maintain the distinction in this paper, which is intimately concerned with numbers and different ways of representing them.
 A sequence of symbols is one thing; what that sequence means is quite another.
-For example, 11 can be understood to mean $3_{10}$ in binary, $17_{10}$ in hexadecimal, or $11_{10}$ in decimal.
+For example, 11 can be understood to mean $11_{10}$ in decimal, $3_{10}$ in binary, or $17_{10}$ in hexadecimal.

 I find ``meaning'' a difficult concept to state with precision, so instead I offer a definition of the word ``interpretation.''

 \begin{definition} Let $L$ be a formal language, and let $S$ be a set.
 If there exists some surjective function $f: L \rightarrow S$, then the triplet $(L,S,f)$ is \emph{an interpretation of L as S}, specifically \emph{the interpretation of L as S according to f}, and we may say any of the following: \begin{itemize} \item $L$ interpreted according to $f$ is $S$ (equivalently: $L$ is the \emph{underlying language} in the interpretation $(L, S, f)$). \item $S$ is $L$ interpreted according to $f$ (equivalently: $S$ is the \emph{target set} in the interpretation $(L,S,f)$). \item $f$ interprets $L$ as $S$ (equivalently: $f$ is the \emph{evaluation function} in the interpretation $(L,S,f)$). \end{itemize} \end{definition}